200727-java-ng-usf/notes/nodejs/angular/1-ng-intro.md

         * Webpack v4
         * support for RxJS 6 library
         * new nG CLI commands (`ng add`, `ng update`, etc.)
-        * tree-shakable services
+        * tree-shakeable services

 * Angular 7
     * introduced in October 2018
     * new features (not all inclusive):
-        * improvments to Angular Material & CDK [What's that?](https://material.angular.io/cdk/categories)
+        * improvements to Angular Material & CDK [What's that?](https://material.angular.io/cdk/categories)
         * support for Typescript 3.1
         * support for RxJS 6.3,
         * support for Node 10 (still supporting Node 8).